Proximal boosting: aggregating weak learners to minimize non-differentiable losses: Analysis of the approximated proximal point method

-For an operator $P : \R^n \to \R^n$, we consider the approximated proximal point method, described in Algorithm~\ref{alg:app_prox}.
-It is similar to the proximal point iteration but makes use of a modified direction of update ($P(g_t)$ instead of $g_t$).
-In particular, let us remark that when $P(x) = x$, Algorithm~\ref{alg:app_prox} recovers the original proximal point method.
+For an operator $P : \R^n \to \R^n$, we consider the approximated proximal point method, described in Algorithm~\ref{alg:app_prox}, as well as the approximated proximal point method with accumulation, described in Algorithm~\ref{alg:app_prox_acc}.
+Both are similar to the proximal point iteration but makes use of a modified direction of update ($P(g_t)$ or \(P(g_t+\Delta_t)\) instead of $g_t$).
+In particular, let us remark that when $P(x) = x$, Algorithms~\ref{alg:app_prox} and \ref{alg:app_prox_acc} recover the original proximal point method.